mmckegg/midi-grid/README.md

 Alias for `output.set(row, col, value)`.
 Sets the output value at the given coordinates.

+### `midiGrid.resend()`

+Resend all the current output values.
+Use if you switch the output device and want to resend all state.

 ### `midiGrid.midiStream (Duplex Stream)`

 This midi stream is connected to the constructor `duplexPort` if specified, otherwise it can be manually piped to and from a midi device.